BuildOnViction/docs/docs/wp-and-research/sharding-paper.md

 We approach this issue by early detecting this problem through an off-chain smart contract analysis when the user wants to deploy this smart contract A to the network.
 Then, an exception is raised that does not allow to place A onto the network.

-## IV.
-Incentive-driven mutual verification game for safety and security
+## Incentive-driven Mutual Verification Game for Safety and Security

 Sharding is usually considered when the system has many participating nodes.
 This is because higher number of nodes per shard decreases the probability that a shard is colluded meaning that invalid blocks created by a colluded shard can be finalized.